eudomoniac/Milestone_stocks/README.md

 A [finished example](https://streamlit-12day-example.herokuapp.com/) that demonstrates some basic functionality.

 ## Step 1: Setup and deploy
-- Git clone the existing template repository.
+- Git clone the repository.
 - `Procfile`, `requirements.txt`, and `setup.py` contain some default settings.
-If you want, you can change the email address in `setup.py` to your own, but it won't affect anything in the app.

 - Create Heroku application with `heroku create <app_name>` or leave blank to auto-generate a name.